gatsbyjs/gatsby/packages/gatsby-source-filesystem/README.md

 # gatsby-source-filesystem

 Plugin for creating `File` nodes from the file system.
-The various "parser" plugins extend `File` nodes into different types of child nodes.
+The various "parser" plugins extend `File` nodes into various types of child nodes.

 ## Install